Share this page

 Other useful clauses

-PROFILE Before a query, show the execution plan of it.
+PROFILE - before a query, show its execution plan.

 Special hints